Automattic/republication-tracker-tool/readme.txt

 The tracking mechanism is similiar to ProPublica's [PixelPing](https://www.propublica.org/pixelping) tracking technology.

-In this plugin, the tracking is achieved throug an image element included inside of the republishable content that collects data from the republishing site and sends that data to Google Analytics.
+In this plugin, the tracking is achieved through an image element included inside of the republishable content that collects data from the republishing site and sends that data to Google Analytics.

 == Changelog ==